-Instructional Data and Intervention Specialist \$55,900.00 1.0 A Data Coach will create and implement interventions for the L25 and at-risk students.
-This position will work with PLC-CTTs to develop intervention strategies will work with teams to disaggregate data in order to differentiate Tier 1 instruction and intervention opportunities.
-AA PL Student Achievement

-Benefits \$16,770.00

-Classified Network Tech \$55,000.00 1.0 A Network Tech will support the use of technology in all aspects of the curriculum focusing on STEAM subjects.
-The Tech will support student achievement, by assisting teachers in developing integrated, differentiated lessons using accessible technology.
+Classified Network \$55,000.00 1.0 A Network Tech will support the use of technology in all aspects of the curriculum AA Student

+Tech focusing on STEAM subjects.
+The Tech will support student achievement, by assisting Achievement

+teachers in developing integrated, differentiated lessons using accessible technology.

 The Network Tech will assist with Technology issues with new capital purchases.
-AA Student Achievement

-Benefits \$16,500.00
+Benefits \$16,500.00 The rectwork reen win assist with reenhology issues with new cupital parentases.

+Beliefits Ψ10,500.00

-Added Duty: Certified Tutoring \$10,000.00 0.0 To reduce achievement gaps, four teachers will provide afterschool opportunities related to reading and math achievement that target African American and Hispanic students (tutoring 2 times each week for 1.5 hours).
-In AA Integration Student Achievement
+Added Duty: \$10,000.00 0.0 To reduce achievement gaps, four teachers will provide afterschool opportunities In Integration

+Certified Tutoring , , related to reading and math achievement that target African American and Hispanic Student

+commod ratoring students (tutoring 2 times each week for 1.5 hours).
+1 11 1 Achievement

-Benefits \$2000.00
+Benefits \$2000.00 (

+C d'C 1A 11 1 ¢1000 00 0.0 G. 1

-Certified Added Duty \$1000.00 0.0 To support student achievement, PV teachers will have the opportunity to participate in PLC-CTTs outside of contract time.
-In PLC-CTTs they will review student testing data, collaborate on curriculum, analyze student work and data, problem solve and develop strategies to close the achievement gap.
-AA PL Student Achievement
+Certified Added \$1000.00 0.0 To support student achievement, PV teachers will have the opportunity to participate in AA Student

+Duty PLC-CTTs outside of contract time.
+In PLC-CTTs they will review student testing PL Achievement

+data, collaborate on curriculum, analyze student work and data, problem solve and develop strategies to close the achievement gap.

-Benefits \$200.00
+Benefits \$200.00 2

+A 11 1D / Ф1.400.00 0.00 T T

 Added Duty: Recruitment \$1400.00 0.00 Magnet Coordinator, along with some teachers will work at district and site-based recruiting events.
 In PCI Integration

-Benefits \$280.00
+Benefits \$280.00 recruiung events. rcı

-Employee Colony \$
+Delicitis \$280.00

-Employee Salary 349,928.00
+Employee Salary \$

+1 0 269,367.00

-Employee Benefits \$ 103,729.40
+Employee \$

+Benefits 79561.40

-Total Budget \$ 453,657.40
+Total Budget \$

+348,928.40

-Total FTE 6.0
+Total FTE 5.0